Root Vegetable Pancakes

 - 4 eggs

-- 1/3 cup white whole wheat flour or gluten-free flour
+- 1/3 cup gluten-free flour

 - 2 tsp salt

-Place the grated and diced vegetables in a large bowl.
+- Place the grated and diced vegetables in a large bowl.

-Place a dry, non-fuzzy dish towel on the counter.
+- Place a dry, non-fuzzy dish towel on the counter.
 Dump the vegetables onto the dish towel.
 Wrap it up and squeeze out as much liquid as possible.
 Repeat with another dish towel.

-In the large bowl, mix together the eggs, flour, and salt.
+- In the large bowl, mix together the eggs, flour, and salt.
 Add the dry vegetables to the bowl and stir to coat.

-Cook for 4-5 minutes on each side, until evenly browned.
+- Cook for 4-5 minutes on each side, until evenly browned.
 Serve warm.

 This recipe yields 24 pancakes and it costs a total of $4.96, or $.21 per pancake.
-This is a great complement to so many different meals, so I love having some extra root vegetable potato pancakes to put in the freezer for another day.
+This is a great complement to so many different meals, so I love having some extra root vegetable pancakes to put in the freezer for another day.